Ultimi-Sumiti/GAN_Music_Generator/README.md

 ![GANs](https://img.shields.io/badge/model-GANs-orange)
 ![MIDI](https://img.shields.io/badge/data-MIDI-lightgrey)
 # Abstract
-*"Recent advances in generative models have made the automated production of music a timely and important area of deep learning research.This project presents a simplified and effective Generative Adversarial Network (GAN), inspired by MidiNet, for symbolic music generation.
+*"Recent advances in generative models have made the automated production of music a timely and important area of deep learning research.This project presents a simplified and effective Generative Adversarial Network (GAN), inspired by [MidiNet paper](https://arxiv.org/abs/1703.10847), for symbolic music generation.
 Its importance lies in demonstrating that a minimal, interpretable model can achieve stable and musically coherent results by addressing practical training challenges like mode collapse and non-convergence.
 This is accomplished through techniques like minibatch discrimination and careful hyperparameter tuning.The main result is a successfully balanced training process, enabling the generator to produce structured piano roll melodies without collapsing.
 This work provides a reproducible and efficient baseline that can serve as a practical foundation for further experimental research in music generation."*

-Music generation involves creating musical pieces using neural networks.
-This project focuses on **symbolic representations** (e.g., MIDI files), which encode notes, instruments, tempo, and other metadata, rather than raw audio.

-In particular in this project we have explored symbolic-domain music generation using Generative Adversarial Networks (GANs), inspired by the [MidiNet paper](https://arxiv.org/abs/1703.10847).
-The goal is to generate melodies or full musical pieces from MIDI data.
-We have initially try to use a very basic implementation inspired by the simplest model in the paper, removing the conditioner network and any kind of conditioning method.
-After that we improved the first implementation with 2 type of conditioning methods tackled by the paper.

 # How It Works